 Cleaning It Up

-When it comes to cleaning, you should hand wash the Cuisinox Roma Stainless Steel Stovetop, rather than just put in the dishwasher.
+When it comes to cleaning, you should hand wash the Cuisinox Roma Stainless Steel Stovetop, rather than just put it in the dishwasher.
 But it is very easy to clean.
-It doesn't make very much mess to start with.
+It doesn’t make very much mess to start with.

 Cleaning is easier if you unscrew the two sections of the pot after pouring your coffee, and let them cool, rather than place them straight into cold water.
 This prolongs the life of the gasket apart from anything else.

 Wipe any excess coffee grounds from around the grounds basket lip (where it makes contact with the gasket) so the seal doesn’t leak.
 And every so often, make a “brew” with a tablespoon of baking soda.
 That will clean up the internal parts and keep it producing great tasting espressos.

 Pros and Cons of the Cuisinox Roma

 Over 350 customers give this product an average rating of well over 4 stars out of 5 on Amazon at the time of writing (May 2019).
 The superior tasting espressos that it produces, and the fact that it’s not made of aluminum figure prominently in the reviews.
 Its good looks and sturdy durability also go down well.

 Some have commented that the inside of the top chamber is hard to clean and wipe dry.
 Others have not noticed this.
 In any event, if you clean with the baking soda method you can just leave the parts to drain overnight.

 You sometimes have to take reviews with a pinch of salt.
 Click here to see what we have to say about coffee maker reviews.